cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 {{% note title="Certificates" %}}
 * The certificates should be created before proceeding with the installation process.
 * The installation process does NOT require the CA key.
+* The certificates/keys are being copied to `/etc/cloudify/ssl` during installation from the source given by the user.
+Therefore, it is up to the user to delete the leftovers from the source location.
 {{% /note %}}